 Inflammatory Bowel Disease (IBD)

-There are two types of IBD, ulcerative colitis and Crohn’s disease.
+There are many types of IBD, the most common are ulcerative colitis and Crohn’s Disease.
 In these conditions, the immune system attacks the lining of the colon causing inflammation and ulceration, bleeding and diarrhoea.
-In ulcerative colitis this only involves the large intestine, whereas in Crohn’s disease areas within the entire intestine can be… More
+In ulcerative colitis this only involves the large intestine, whereas in Crohn’s areas within the entire… More

 Dunedin - South Otago